mikeheddes/mikeheddes-website/src/posts/spacex-grid-fin-design/README.md

 import { AluminumPropertiesTable, MaxStressTable } from './tables';

 SpaceX is the first private company to successfully launch, orbit, and land a rocket.
 In 2015 SpaceX managed to perform a successful vertical landing with a Falcon 9 first stage for the first time.
 This was achieved by a number of maneuvers that occur after the first stage separation.
 The steps are depicted in the [Falcon 9 First Stage Reusability Graphic](https://en.wikipedia.org/wiki/File:Falcon_9_First_Stage_Reusability_Graphic.jpg).
 SpaceX added grid fins to the first stage of the Falcon 9 to provide the ability to roll, pitch and yaw during aerodynamic guidance by producing lift.
-This makes it possible to change the trajectory during the aerodynamic translation maneuver towards the landing site [1].
+This makes it possible to change the trajectory during the aerodynamic translation maneuver towards the landing site.

 > The landing at Landing Zone 1 was the first time SpaceX had successfully landed the rocket’s first stage.
 >
 > [Space News](https://spacenews.com/falcon-9-launches-orbcomm-satellites-first-stage-lands/)

-The first version of the grid fin design by SpaceX was made of aluminum and measures 4 by 5 feet [1].
+The first version of the grid fin design by SpaceX was made of aluminum and measures 4 by 5 feet.
 In order to survive the extreme conditions during re-entry, it required a heat shield coating that needed to be applied after each mission.
 Figure 1 shows the design of the initial grid fins in the contracted state.

 <figure>
   <img src="./grid-fin-2015.jpg" alt="Initial design aluminum grid fins, retracted.
 February 2015" />